-A risk assessment has been carried out for a biomass increase at a CAR licenced farm: Easter Score Holm (ESH1).
-The existing farm at this location has a current biomass of 2499.6t.
-This application is to increase the biomass at this farm to 3988t.
-The proposal is to site the farm at location: 435325, 1143470 (Easting, Northing), and the proposed pens will be over some new seabed.
+A risk assessment has been carried out for a biomass increase at a CAR licenced farm: West of Burwick (BUR1).
+The existing farm at this location has a current biomass of 1922.6t.
+This application is to increase the biomass at this farm to 3713t.
+The proposal is to site the farm at location: 438122, 1140600 (Easting, Northing), and the proposed pens will be over some new seabed.
 For the risk assessment presented here all relevant licenced sites have been considered in conjunction with the proposal for this site.

 Figure 1.
-Existing (red) and proposed (brown) pen layouts for Easter Score Holm (ESH1).
+Existing (red) and proposed (brown) pen layouts for West of Burwick (BUR1).

-2.1.1 Accuracy of model in the area surrounding the proposed site new Shetland model is currently in development.
-However for this application, screening modelling has not been undertaken, and other evidence has instead been considered.
+2.1.1 Accuracy of model in the area surrounding the proposed site

 The Pentland Firth and Orkney Waters model which covers this area, has very low resolution over the entirety of Shetland, making it unusable for the purposes of screening modelling.
-A
+A new Shetland model is currently in development, however for this application, screening modelling has not been undertaken, and other evidence has instead been considered.